ialbert/bio/README.md

     ncov .
 CDS  21563  25384   .  +  1  Name=YP_009724390.1;type=CDS;gene=S;protein_id=YP_009724390.1;product=surface glycoprotein;db_xref=GeneID:43740568

 Now, back to our problem of aligning proteins.
-Let's align the first 80 basepairs of DNA sequences for the `S` protein for each organism:
+Let's align the first 80 basepairs of DNA sequences for the `S` protein for each organism, `bio` even gives you a shortcut, instead of typing `--gene S --type CDS` you can write it as `ncov:S` :

     bio align ncov:S ratg13:S --end 80